Ensuring Product and Chemical Substance Safety

 - Supports a standard chemical substance survey (chemSHERPA)

-- Separates the procedures for checking for prohibited substances and for collection of information on reported substances in products
+- Checking for prohibited substances and collection of information on reported substances in products

 - Sharing of information from surveys and responses with business partners